MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Windows Service Name:** vmicvmsession
 **Linux Daemon Name:** n/a
 **Description:** Provides a mechanism to manage virtual machine with PowerShell via VM session without a virtual network.
 **Added In:** Windows Server TP3, Windows 10
 **Impact:** Disabling this service prevents the host from being able to connect to the virtual machine with PowerShell Direct.

 **Notes:**
 The service name was originally was Hyper-V VM Session Service.
-This service is under active development.
+PowerShell Direct is under active development and only available on Windows 10/Windows Server Technical Preview 3 or later hosts/guests.

 PowerShell Direct allows PowerShell management inside a virtual machine from the Hyper-V host regardless of any network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script management and configuration tasks.